ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Basics
 The [equivalence](MathBehindRx.md) of observer pattern (`Observable<Element>` sequence) and normal sequences (`Sequence`) is the most important thing to understand about Rx.

 **Every `Observable` sequence is just a sequence.
 The key advantage for an `Observable` vs Swift's `Sequence` is that it can also receive elements asynchronously.
-This is the kernel of the RxSwift, documentation from here is about ways that we expand on that idea.**
+This is the kernel of RxSwift, documentation from here is about ways that we expand on that idea.**

 * `Observable`(`ObservableType`) is equivalent to `Sequence`
 * `ObservableType.subscribe` method is equivalent to `Sequence.makeIterator` method.